DavidMini/LotSpot/deliverables/product.md

 	- filter parking lots by price
 	- filter parking lots by additional information (such as height limit, accessibility ect)

+- Recomended Lot
+	- input what hours you wish to park your car and recieve the best fitting parking lots (on compatibility)

+- Additional Parking Lot Informaiton
+	- Add information to parking locations that can be displayed and searched on
+	- Accessibility
+	- Height limit
+	- Overnight parking
+	- Hours of operation

+Application Mockup
 // TODO **Mockup**